Soodhu Kavvum: Casting

 Nalan stated that he did not want a stereotypical kidnapper or villain to kidnap the minister's son, resulting in him developing the character of Das, an incompetent kidnapper.
 He initially envisioned Vadivelu in the role, but Vijay Sethupathi was cast instead.
 Because Sethupathi was not as old as the 40-plus character, he put on weight and made his hair look grey, as Nalan did not want him to look like an ideal Tamil film hero.
 Nalan said that while he did not intend for the kidnapper to be the central character, it was perceived that way due to Sethupathi's casting.
 When Nalan showed the script to his friends, they felt it was too "male-centric" and insisted he include a lover for the kidnapper which Nalan resisted, as he felt a romantic angle would spoil the mood of the film.
-Later, the idea of an imaginary girlfriend came to his mind and Sanchita Shetty was cast in the role of Shalu.
-Shetty, having been playing mainly rural roles to that point, hoped the film would change her onscreen image.
-She also briefly portrays Shalini Gupta, a non-imaginary character.
+Later, the idea of an imaginary girlfriend came to his mind.
+Sanchita Shetty was cast in the role of Shalu after a successful audition and look test.
+Having played mainly rural roles to that point, she hoped the film would change her onscreen image.
+Shetty also briefly portrays Shalini Gupta, a non-imaginary character.

 Nalan initially offered Bobby Simha to play the Inspector Bramma, but Simha declined as he did not want to be typecast in antagonistic roles, having already portrayed one in Neram (2013); the role went to Yog Japee.
 Simha sought to instead portray the character Pagalavan, and although Nalan was unconvinced, agreed after Karthik Subbaraj persuaded him.
 Karunakaran, who was cast in the role of Arumai Pragasam, stated that C. V. Kumar initially envisioned Silambarasan in that role.
 The name of the character was re-used from Nalan's short film, where Karunakaran played the same role.
 Ashok Selvan was cast after a successful audition.
 It is his feature film debut, not counting the use of his photograph in Billa II (2012).
 The film also features Ramesh Thilak in his first significant role.
+Child actor Noble K. James was cast after his neighbour, a production executive, recommended him to the team.